MarketplaceUX/mow/strategy/reqs.md

 * See [Figure][7]

-## <a name="mysites"></a>My Websites - not Public
+## <a name="mysites"></a>My Favorites - not Public
 * <b>Note</b>: Updated idea for this.
 Liking a website creates this list.
-It's a way to "save for later" a site you found on Marketplace.
+Changed name to "Favorites" to align with in-progress V3 thinking for the browser experience on phone.
 * User can view a list of the websites he's liked on Marketplace.
 This is a convenience for users of Marketplace who may (or may not) also use the browser to bookmark the site.
-In the future, it would be nice if "liking" a website on Marketplace added that site to the user's browser bookmarks.
+In the future, it would be nice if "liking" a website on Marketplace added that site to the user's browser bookmarks, e.g., a browser bookmark folder called "Marketplace Favorites."
+The approach for future should align with future thinking about the phone's browser experience.
 * User can filter the list to show only websites liked from a specific "platform" - Desktop, Android Mobile, Android Tablet, and Firefox OS.
 Default is the platform user is currently on.
 * List is a simplified version.
 Each block includes only the website logo/icon, the short title, and a CTA to open the website in browser.
 * User can unlike individual items on this list, or unlike a group of them at the same time.
 This would immediately remove them from this list.